LibraryCarpentry/lc-marcedit/episodes/04-working-in-the-MarcEditor.md

 Reports
 * Create a custom report
 * Get a count of all the MARC Fields in the MARC Data
-* Get a count of the records based on type (book, serials, videorecordings, etc.)
+* Get a count of the records based on type (book, serials, video recordings, etc.)
 * MARCValidator

 Tools